MichaelLesirge/password-manager/README.md

 # password-manager
 My super simple CLI password manager.
-Just for learning about cryptography and steganography, don't actually save your passwords here.
+Just for learning about cryptography and steganography, don't actually save your passwords here lol.
+Implemented the AES encryption algorithm and LSB steganography for PNGs.

 ## AES Encryption | [aes.py](https://github.com/MichaelLesirge/password-manager/blob/main/aes.py)
 <img align="right" alt="Round in AES" src="https://github.com/michael-lesirge/password-manager/assets/100492377/e42e6649-428c-450a-bbca-b60609bf0eac" width = 200>
 <p>This project focuses on the implementation of Advanced Encryption Standard (AES) encryption.
 AES is a widely used symmetric encryption algorithm, meaning you use one key to encrypt and decrypt the data.
 AES is a iterated block cipher, meaning that it encrypts and decrypts a block of data by the iteration or round of a specific transformation.
-I implement it using Python 3 with the goal of getting a better understanding of cryptography after being inspired by a Computerphile video on it.</p>
+I implemented it using Python 3 with the goal of getting a better understanding of cryptography after being inspired by a Computerphile video on it.</p>
 <p>I made my implementation from scratch using zero imports.
 I also tried to avoid using hardcoded lookup tables and instead tried to compute the values myself so I actually understood where those values came from, and why they needed to be that.</p>

 <a target="_blank" href="https://www.youtube.com/watch?v=O4xNJsjtN6E">AES Encryption Video</a>